prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // reference implementation.
       session_hash: HashCode;

-      // 2D array of `kappa - 1` times number of melted coins ECDHE transfer
+      // Array of `kappa - 1` ECDHE transfer private keys.
-      // private keys.
-The exchange will use those to decrypt the transfer secrets,
+      // The exchange will use those to decrypt the transfer secrets,
-      // check that they match across all coins, and then decrypt the private keys
+      // and then decrypt the private keys and blinding factors
       // of the coins to be generated and check all this against the commitments.
-      transfer_privs: EddsaPrivateKey[][];
+      transfer_privs: EddsaPrivateKey[];
     }